Nstamour-art/XogotDocs/Documentation.docc/Manual/plugins/running_code_in_the_editor.md

 Sometimes, you need to run code just one time to automate a certain task that is not available in the editor out of the box.
 Some examples might be:

-- Use as a playground for GDScript or C# scripting without having to run a project. print() output is displayed in the editor Output panel.
+- Use as a playground for GDScript without having to run a project. print() output is displayed in the editor Output panel.

 - Scale all light nodes in the currently edited scene, as you noticed your level